TobiasWinterhager/Masterarbeit/README.md

 A script for generating plots from data (quite messy)

 ## the directory generated_plots
-contain generated data and plots
+contains generated data and plots

-The generated data can be downloaded from https://tubcloud.tu-berlin.de/s/HWZLaBAe8Tq3x6p
+## The generated data can be downloaded from https://tubcloud.tu-berlin.de/s/HWZLaBAe8Tq3x6p